 Chow Chows are a beloved and popular breed, known by many for their fluffy, thick fur coats.
-Just like any other dog breed, if they have the proper training, Chow Chows can be well-behaved.
-But every dog is different and has its triggers, so in certain situations, Chow Chows have been known to attack humans or other dogs.
-Continue reading to learn more about Chow Chow, what to do after a dog attack, and dog bite injury litigation.
+Just like any other dog breed, if they have the proper training, Chow Chows can be good dogs and loyal companions.
+But every dog is different and has its triggers.
+In certain situations, Chow Chows have been known to attack humans or other dogs.
+Some experts categorize them among dangerous breeds due to their strong guarding instincts and history of aggressive behavior.

 If you are a dog bite victim in Illinois, it is useful to have a basic understanding of Illinois' dog bite laws if you are interested in recovering financial compensation.
 But ultimately, this process is best done in collaboration with a local personal injury lawyer.